These 32 DIY painted furniture makeovers are the best of the best. You will want to paint furniture after seeing these fabulous makeovers.

-Just looking at photos of the makeovers make me smile.
-I put a lot of time and effort into them.
+Just looking at photos of the makeovers makes me smile.
+I put a lot of time and effort into these paint projects.
 They are my babies.

 Latex paint is great.
-I don’t know why so many people pooh pooh it when furniture is mentioned.
-Latex paint is a go to for me when choosing the perfect paint for a makeover.
+I don’t know why so many people pooh-pooh it when furniture is mentioned.
+Latex paint is my go-to when choosing the perfect paint for a makeover.

 See the furniture projects painted with Latex Paint by clicking here.

-When it comes to distressed furniture it’s not hard to pick my favorite.
+It’s not hard to pick my favorite when it comes to distressed furniture.
 It is the over-the-top controversial dresser shown in the photo below.